 Restrictions and Borrowing Costs

 There are various other restrictions on the size, price and types of stocks you are able to short-sell.
 For instance, many CFD brokers impose large margin requirements on clients who short stocks with a low market capitalisation or stocks which tend to experience wild swings.
-Before July 2007 the SEC also enforced an uptick rule requiring every short sale transaction to be entered at a higher price to the previous trade (thus keeping short sellers from continuing to add downward pressure to stocks which are already experiencing share falls) - this rule has now been been removed.
+Also, for highly illiquid stocks where only limited amounts are available for borrowing (or in instances where the holders of the stock simply aren’t prepared to lend the stock), then it just won’t be possible to short that individual company’s shares.
+Before July 2007 the SEC also enforced an uptick rule requiring every short sale transaction to be entered at a higher price to the previous trade (thus keeping short sellers from continuing to add downward pressure to stocks which are already experiencing share falls) – this rule has now been been removed.
 Remember also that since you do not own the security you must pay the lender of the stock any dividends or rights declared during the holding period.
-This means that should the stock experience a 'split' during the course of your short, you'll owe twice the number of shares at half the price.
+This means that should the stock experience a ‘split’ during the course of your short, you’ll owe twice the number of shares at half the price.

 Stocks usually have to be borrowed before they can be sold short, so if a broker or fund is not ready or unable to lend their holding, shorting may not be possible.
 Lastly, in most cases you can hold a short for as long as you please, however in certain cases you may be forced to cover if the lender wants the stock back (which you borrowed).
-As a CFD provider can't sell what they don't have they will either have to come up with new shares to borrow or you'll have to cover (aka as 'being called away).
+As a CFD provider can’t sell what they don’t have they will either have to come up with new shares to borrow or you’ll have to cover (aka as ‘being called away).
+This can result in a short squeeze and clients being forced to close out trades prematurely.
 This is not to say that it happens oftens but you need to be aware of this possibility if you are short-selling a security.

 A: Every broker has a certain exposure limit which they adhere to on short positions usually based on the amount of shares they have borrowed/acquired.
 Once they exceed that limit, then they can't open any new short positions.